-Our morning services have started up again. on 2nd August 2020.
-Due to many still shielding we are recording our morning services (Church Inside) and plan on getting them published for the Sunday evening, but this is not always possible.
+Our morning services have started up again, however, due to many still shielding we are recording our morning services (Church Inside) and they should be published within 24hours and usually earlier.
 Please check back on Monday if the video hasn't been uploaded yet.

 We want to make you aware of the guidance from the government website.
 To allow you to make an informed decision for the choices you as an individual make.

-These comments are lifted from the government website on July 18th
+These comments are lifted from the government website.

 Individuals aged 70 years and over attending the place of worship